 Rebecca Burgess is the Executive Director of Fibershed, and Chair of the Board for Carbon Cycle Institute.
 She has over a decade of experience writing and implementing hands-on curriculum that focuses on the intersection of restoration ecology and fiber systems.
 She has taught at Westminster College, Harvard University, and has created workshops for a range of NGOs and corporations.
 She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America.
 She has built an extensive network of farmers and artisans within our region’s Northern California Fibershed to pilot the regenerative fiber systems model at the community scale.

 Jess Daniels is the Project Manager for Fibershed’s Education and Textile Economy Programs.
-She began as a volunteer and part-time administrative assistant for Fibershed in 2014, and now coordinates project development and research while supporting general operations and communications strategy.
+She coordinates project development and research, manages communications strategy, and supports general operations.
 She holds a BA in Environmental Studies and Visual Art from Brown University, where she also completed textiles coursework at Rhode Island School of Design and studied with the International Honors Program ‘Rethinking Globalization’ program in India, Tanzania, New Zealand, and Mexico.
 Jess has over five years of non-profit experience working in sustainable agriculture as well as a lifelong love of textiles, and is an avid maker and explorer of all things fiber.

 Marie Hoff, a graduate of University of California, Berkeley, is the Producer Program Coordinator for the Northern California Fibershed.
 She facilitates administration, program assistance and communications for producer members.
 Additionally, she works on issues affecting the local fiber economy, developing policy around California wool, and working with a number of related organizations to grow and strengthen regenerative textile communities in California.
 She is also a producer member of the Fibershed herself, with Capella Grazing Project.
 She is the grazing and conservation manager at Chanslor Ranch, in Bodega Bay, and an advocate for regenerative agriculture.
 Learn more about her work at www.capellagrazing.com.

 Rebecca Burgess, M.Ed, Chair